StarRocks/starrocks/loading/Json_loading.md

 # Introduction

-You can import semi-structured data (e.g. JSON) by stream load or routine load.
+You can import semi-structured data (for example, JSON) by using stream load or routine load.

-## Usage Scenarios
+## Use Scenarios

 * Stream Load: For JSON data stored in text files, use stream load to import.
 * Routine Load: For JSON data in Kafka, use routine load to import.